-- In Nausicaš of the Valley of the Wind, an engine-less cargo barge gets detached from its mothership during an enemy attack and starts to tank towards the ground where dangerous monster insects are located.
-In order to stop the sinking the crew start dumping all cargo from the barge.
+- In Nausicaš of the Valley of the Wind, an engine-less cargo glider gets detached from its tow-plane during an enemy attack and starts to tank towards the ground where dangerous monster insects are located.
+In order to stop the sinking the crew start dumping all cargo from the glider.

 - Some Vikings in Vinland Saga start throwing their cargo overboard to keep from sinking.
 Since they're a slave ship, this ends up including one slave who was sick.
 Not quite an example of Cold Equation, given they could have thrown something else out, but the captain determined she was less valuable.

 - The G.I.
 Joe: A Real American Hero issue that introduces Bazooka, Crankcase, and the BATS sees one of the Cobra androids in a Stinger pursuing the A.W.E.
 Striker.
 The gun on the roof of the A.W.E.
 Striker has been unloaded, so Crankcase suggests getting rid of it to reduce weight.
 Bazooka takes off the gun and throws it at the BAT.
 The move decapitates the android.
 (However, Bazooka was only aiming for the radiator.)

 - Not so "emergency" as in "to take off in the first place": In the Johan and Peewit book "Le Pays Maudit", the heroes have captured the Big Bad, got his treasure and are about to take off riding his dragon, but find out they're too heavy.
 Johan says they have to abandon the treasure, Peewit says they should abandon the criminal instead, but Johan insists he be brought home and judged.